SteveAlsamarae/Restaurant-Booking-APP/README.md

 - Used console to handle known errors.
 - Used Chrome DevTools.

-## Heroku Deployment

-1. Log in to Heroku
-Go to https://www.heroku.com/ and login/signup

-2. Create a new app
-Give a unique name to your app, leave other options as it is and click on the Create app button.

-3. Connect to GitHub

-4. Find your repo
-Enter your repo name and click on the search button.

-5. Connect to your repo
-Find your repo and click on the Connect button.

 ## Local Development

 > ❗Make sure You have python3 and pip installed on your machine.